• French Defence Minister, Minister for Procurement & Navy Chief attend

 During his visit, the Minister commended French industry leaders and their international counterparts for their contributions to a resilient and forward-looking defence sector.
 The event highlighted France’s focus on a high-tech, adaptable fleet, strengthened by innovative partnerships and France’s robust commitment to defence sovereignty.

-Admiral Pierre Vandier, the Chief of the French Navy, made a notable appearance at Euronaval 2024 in Paris, underscoring the French Navy’s commitment to modernizing its capabilities in response to the demands of a rapidly evolving maritime defence landscape.
-The admiral’s visit highlighted France’s focus on cutting-edge innovation, strategic partnerships, and technological advancements crucial for maintaining operational superiority at sea.
+Admiral Pierre Vandier, the Chief of the French Navy, was virtually the host at Euronaval 2024 in Paris, underscoring the French Navy’s commitment to modernizing its capabilities in response to the demands of a rapidly evolving maritime defence landscape.
+The Admiral’s visit highlighted France’s focus on cutting-edge innovation, strategic partnerships, and technological advancements crucial for maintaining operational superiority at sea.

 During his visit, Admiral Vandier toured the extensive range of displays showcasing the latest advancements in naval technology, including autonomous systems, advanced weaponry, and next-generation warships.
 Engaging with leaders from both established defence giants and innovative start-ups, he emphasized the importance of these technologies in addressing current and future threats, particularly in areas such as digitalization, cybersecurity, and artificial intelligence.